HalaAbdelkader/keras-addition/README.md

 # keras-addition

-Deep neural network architecture MLP and LSTM to perform the mathematical linear sum function using keras and tensorflow backend.
-The code is implemented in python3.
+Deep neural network architecture MLP and LSTM to perform the mathematical linear sum function.

 This project requires Python3, Keras, Tensorflow, and sklearn.